nuin/zientzilaria-blog/source/_posts/2007-07-03-reading-fasta-files.markdown

 `favourite_colour`.
 This defines a class.
 Let's see how to do that in
 Python:

-{% codeblock lang:python %}class Employee:
+{% codeblock lang:python %}
+class Employee:
     def __init__(self, name, room, colour):
         self.name = name
         self.room = room